fu9ar/shell-novice/04-loop.md

 $ cp [all .txt files in the dir] *.tsv
 ~~~

-This wouldn't back up our files, instead we get an error:
+This wouldn't copy our files, instead we get an error:

 ~~~ {.error}
 cp: target `data/*.tsv' is not a directory`